Dreyfus affair: Political consequences

 The other result was an intellectual mutation of socialism.
 Jaurès was a late Dreyfusard (January 1898) and was persuaded by revolutionary socialists.
 His commitment became unwavering alongside Georges Clemenceau and from 1899 under the influence of Lucien Herr.
 The year 1902 saw the birth of two parties: the French Socialist Party, which brought together jaurésiens; and the Socialist Party of France under the influence of Guesde and Vaillant.
 Both parties merged in 1905 as the French Section of the Workers' International (SFIO).

 In addition, 1901 saw the birth of the Republican Radical and Radical-Socialist Party, the first modern political party, conceived as an electoral machine of the republican group.
 It had a permanent structure and relied on networks of Dreyfusards.
-The creation of the French League for Human Rights was contemporaneous with the affair.
+The creation of the French League for Human Rights was contemporaneous with the affair, initially formed to defend Dreyfus.
 It was the hub of the intellectual left and extremely active at the beginning of the century, the conscience of the humanist left.

 The final consequence on the political scene at the turn of the century saw a profound renewal of political personalities with the disappearance of great republican figures beginning with Auguste Scheurer-Kestner.
 Those who at the end of the century could weigh heavily on the events of the affair had now disappeared giving way to new men whose ambition was to reform and correct the errors and injustices of the past.

-The Dreyfus affair created difficulties and blocked the way for improved relations between France and Italy after the customs war as Italy was Europe's most Dreyfusard nation.
+The Dreyfus affair created difficulties and blocked the way for improved relations between France and Italy after the customs war, as Italy was Europe's most Dreyfusard nation.